sdd/ExtAuth/README.md

 	```bash
 	php composer.phar install
 	```
-	This should install ExtAuth to your app/Plugin folder, and it's dependancy, OAuth, to the app/Vendor folder.
+	This should install ExtAuth to your app/Plugin folder, and it's dependancy, EHER/OAuth, to the app/Vendor folder.

 5. At the top of your app/Config/bootstrap.php file, add the following:
 	```php